keikhcheung/keikhcheung.github.io/_posts/blog/2019-04-05-Global-Service-Jam-2019-Do-you-even-space-travel.md

 -------

 In a recap, the Global Service Jam weekend was dense, compact, and very fun!
 It is always surprising to see how creativity can turn things around in a short time.
 It is fascinating to watch how diverse problems could derive from the common point *blue* to all sorts of solutions.
 Other jammers developed services for no-plastic grocery shopping, AR cooking aid for colour-blind people, a space camp, empathy booster, bedside smartphone killer, volunteering inducer… and presented them all differently.
 This demonstrated how flexible service design methods can be.
 While <i>Double Diamond</i> and ‘yes-and/yes-but’ are nothing new to the industry, ductile application and contextual adjustment of the practice are crucial to problem-solving.
-The short jam weekend pushed us out of the ordinary box of design and urged us to try, test, and experiment——all while having fun!
+The short jam weekend pushed us out of the ordinary box of design and urged us to try, test, and experiment—all while having fun!

 <div class="extras" markdown="1">
 Courtesy: Service Design Network, photo.